Getting a flu shot is your best protection against the flu. Let's clear up some common misunderstandings.

-It is impossible to get the flu from the vaccine.
-Flu vaccines are made from killed (inactivated) or weakened (attenuated) virus.
+Flu vaccines use killed (inactivated) or weakened (attenuated) viruses.
 So, while the vaccine helps your body produce an immune response, it cannot cause infection or illness.

-If you happen to come down with the flu shortly after getting a flu shot, you may have already been exposed to the virus.
-How?
-It takes two weeks for your body to develop the antibodies that help your body fight the strains of virus that the vaccine is made to prevent.
+If you get sick shortly after getting a flu shot, it’s likely you were already exposed to the virus.
+It takes two weeks for your body to build up protection after receiving a flu shot.

-If you experience any of these, they are generally mild and are short-lived, only lasting only a day or two.
-Be sure to talk with your health care professional if you have had a severe reaction to the vaccine in the past, or if you are allergic to eggs.
+Be sure to talk with your health care professional if you have had a severe reaction to the vaccine in the past.

 Bottom line: Most side effects from the vaccine fade against the high risk of severe illness or possible death from the flu.